snwatson/ketamine-nightmares/recommended_reading.md

 #### Pharmacology for Anaesthesia and Intensive Care - Peck & Hill

 - Read it from cover to cover
-- Be sure to understand Section 1 – Basic Principles
+- Be sure to understand the pharmacokinetics part in Section 1 – Basic Principles
 - Great starter, but it alone is not enough for pharmacology

 #### Principles of Physiology for the Anaesthetist - Power & Kam